RachaelHerman/RachaelHerman.github.io/research/index.md

   creditlink:
 ---

-## Range expansion, colonization, and gene flow in gentoo penguins
+## Range expansion, colonization, and gene flow in a pioneering seabird

 <img src="/images/WTSH_specimen.jpg" alt="BFAL" width="200" hspace="5" align="right">
 Monitoring changes in marine predators is critical to our understanding of marine ecosystems, particularly their responses